DiffKeep/DiffKeep/README.md

     - [ ] Fooocus
     - [ ] CivitAI
     - _More to come_
+- [ ] Project view to see all images related to a named project
+- [ ] Tags and favorites
 - [ ] Hybrid semantic and full text search (WIP)
 - [ ] AI-generated image descriptions (also exposed in vector search)
 - [ ] Image similarity search (search by image)